Jammin’ Through the Ages: Tracing Reggae’s Impact on Global Culture

 Reggae music originated in Jamaica in the late 1960s, evolving from earlier forms like ska and rocksteady.
 It is characterized by its offbeat rhythms and socially conscious lyrics.

-See Also:From Jamaica to the World: The Impact of Reggae Icons on Global MusicWho are the most famous reggae artists?
+See Also:From the Islands to the World: The Evolution of Reggae MusicWho are the most famous reggae artists?

 Some of the most famous reggae artists include Bob Marley, Peter Tosh, Jimmy Cliff, and Burning Spear, each contributing significantly to the genre’s development and global spread.